IntentArchitect/Intent.Modules.NET/Modules/Intent.Modules.Dapr.AspNetCore.Secrets/README.md

 Because this modules is designed to work with `Man.Dapr.Sidekick.AspNetCore`, there are a few limitations

-- The fully configured `IConfiguration` is only avilable after `ConfigureServices` (Startup.cs), as this is when SideKick starts up the Sidecar, which is needed to fetch the secrets.
+- The fully configured `IConfiguration` is only available after `ConfigureServices` (Startup.cs), as this is when SideKick starts up the Sidecar, which is needed to fetch the secrets.
 - The local file secret store needs to be configured with an absolute path.

 ## appsettings.json configuration